| |

 considering the cost of paint removal.

-On a recent project, I've removed and reinstalled all
+On some projects, I've removed and reinstalled all

 the siding back side out, running each piece through